Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 In the FME Flow automation, copy the Webhook URL from the Webhook trigger by clicking the clipboard button.

 In Survey123, go to the survey settings and click Webhooks in the side menu.
-Select Add webhook.
+Click Add webhook and then Add Survey123 webhook.

 Give the webhook a descriptive name so you can remember what it’s being used for in the future.
-Paste the webhook URL into the Payload URL field.
+Paste the FME Flow Automation Webhook URL into the Payload URL field.
 Make sure the New record submitted trigger event and Submitted record event data checkboxes are selected.
 Click Save to finish.

 The Survey123 webhook is connected to FME Flow now, and the automation is ready to receive incoming data!
-However, there are a few more steps required for the automation to properly handle responses from the survey.
+However, a few more steps are required for the automation to handle survey responses properly.

 Part 2: Set Up the Webhook Output Attributes